How to Document a Process

 A good way to imagine this is when you set off on a journey:

-- Your Policy will be the traffic laws that determine how you behave on the road in terms of speed, traffic lights, stop signs, and other road rules and regulations.
+- Your Policy will be the traffic laws that determine how you behave regarding speed, traffic lights, stop signs, and other road rules and regulations.

-- Your process will be the map that outlines the route you will follow for getting from the start of your journey to your destination, including any route stops you may take.
+- Your process will be the map that outlines the route you will follow from the start of your journey to your destination, including any route stops you may take.

-- The procedure would be the detailed steps you would need to take in terms of the roads, streets, tolls, highways that you need to travel through (liken them to the sat-nav instructions you receive).
+- The procedure would be the detailed steps you would need to take regarding the roads, streets, tolls, and highways you need to travel through (liken them to the sat-nav instructions you receive).

 How do I structure my documentation?

-Most process documentation takes a top-down approach and breaks all the organization's processes into several essential organizational functions.
-For ease of responsibility demarcation, they are usually subdivided by departments/units.
+Most process documentation takes a top-down approach, breaking all the organization's processes into several essential organizational functions.
+They are usually subdivided by departments/units for ease of responsibility demarcation.
 These functions are then further broken down into a set of processes.
-Finally, the processes are further divided into procedural tasks and typically reference business systems software, where they are used.
+Finally, the processes are further divided into procedural tasks and typically reference business systems software where they are used.
 This is shown in the diagram below:

 Figure 2: Showing the structured breakdown of process documentation.

-The documentation needs to be templated and modular so that each template can be re-used for different processes.
+The documentation needs to be templated and modular to reuse each template for different processes.
 The chart below shows how the documents should be structured and included in each document type.

 Figure 3: Content details for each document type.

-When structuring process documentation, it is vital to consider its up-keep and maintenance.
-If it is written like an article or story, then when changes may impact the whole document necessitating a complete rewrite.
-When it is structured, templated, and broken down, as shown in figure 3, a change in the procedure may impact only a single page.
+When structuring process documentation, it is vital to consider its upkeep and maintenance.
+If it is written like an article or story, changes may impact the whole document necessitating a complete rewrite.
+When it is structured, templated, and broken down, as shown in Figure 3, a change in the procedure may impact only a single page.
 This would allow for an efficient update process.

 Developing Documentation Format, and Style